How Many Savings Accounts Should I Have

 - Consider a credit union over a traditional bank for better rates.

 While life may be a balancing act, it shouldn’t become a juggling act.
 Don’t over-complicate your personal finance goals with too many savings accounts, but do set up a few to help you properly manage your wealth.
 Unsure how many bank accounts are right for you?
-The experts at Mission Fed are always happy to provide answers and chat about your situation.
+At Mission Fed, the experts located in any of our credit union branches are always happy to provide answers and chat about your situation.

 The content provided is intended for informational purposes.
 Mission Federal Credit Union disclaims any liability for decisions you make based on the information provided.
 References to any specific commercial products, processes, or services, or the use of any trade, firm, or corporation name in this article does not constitute endorsement, control or warranty by Mission Federal Credit Union.